RENCI-NRIG/COMET-Accumulo/specifications/README.md

 | readScope  | read existing scope |  V  |     |  V   |    |
 | enumerateScope | enumerate scopes in a context |  V  |     |  V  |    |
 | deleteScope | delete existing scope |     |  V  |  V  |  V  |

+The read and write token need to be strong enough to be accepted by COMET.
+The the tokens will need follow these rules:

+* At least 8 chars
+* Contains at least one digit
+* Contains at least one lower alpha char and one upper alpha char
+* Contains at least one char within a set of special chars (@#%$^ etc.)
+* Does not contain white spaces, tab, etc.

 ## 3. COMET API operations implementation